Palmtree

 Palmtree is home to Gus Beutel Lookout on National Park Road in the north-east of the locality, a popular vantage point offering panoramic views across the Lockyer Valley towards Brisbane and the Scenic Rim.
 The surrounding landscape features eucalypt forests, farming properties, and the steep escarpment country typical of the Toowoomba Range area.
 The nearest government primary school is Murphy's Creek State School in Murphys Creek to the south-west, while Crows Nest provides the closest range of shops and services to the north-west.
 Toowoomba, approximately 40 kilometres to the south-west, offers full urban amenities, and the area's scenic character and fresh mountain air attract both residents and day-trippers.

-Palmtree falls under postcode 4352 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Toowoomba North electorate.
+Palmtree falls under postcode 4352 and is governed by the Toowoomba Council (Local Government Area).
+For federal elections, residents vote in the electorate of Wright, while state elections fall under the Toowoomba North electorate.

 📍 Location